-Payroll Clerk jobs is to make sure that all the employees of an organisation are paid the right amount on the right day.
-A payroll clerk jobs is to find out how many hours each employee has worked and calculate their pay, taking into account overtime, sick pay and student loans etc.
+In Payroll Clerk Jobs, the individual oversees efficient and accurate employee pay on the right day.
+A payroll clerk finds out how many hours each employee has worked and calculates their pay, taking into account overtime, sick pay and student loans.

-A payroll clerk jobs will also deduct income tax, National Insurance and pension contributions.
-As part of their job a payroll clerk will also liaise with the human resources department and with HM Revenue and Customs.
+As a payroll clerk, you will also deduct income tax, National Insurance and pension contributions.
+As part of your job, a payroll clerk will also liaise with the human resources department and with HM Revenue and Customs.

-A senior payroll clerk jobs is to manage the work of a number of payroll teams, give advice on laws covering pay, working hours, tax and benefits, as well as implementing payroll policies and business strategy.
+A senior payroll clerk manages the work of a number of payroll teams, gives advice on laws covering pay, working hours, tax and benefits, as well as implementing payroll policies and business strategy.

 A payroll clerk should be: